Taiwan Travel Guide

 Is Taiwan safe for tourists?

-Taiwan welcomes millions of visitors each year.
 The general emergency number is 110.
-As anywhere, take normal precautions: keep copies of documents, watch for petty theft in crowded areas, and check your own government's travel advisory before you go.
-Conditions can change, so always confirm the latest situation with official Taiwan sources.
+Take normal precautions: keep copies of your documents, watch for petty theft in crowded areas, and read your own government's travel advisory for Taiwan before you go, since advice differs by nationality and by region within the country.
+Conditions can change, so confirm the current situation with official Taiwan sources.

 How do I get around Taiwan?